ChrstphrHll/npc_gen/students/Ruby Kythaela.md

 # Ruby Kythaela
 ---
 ### Description
-- Triton Fighter from Glasscliff Garisons
+- Triton Fighter from Whyndiem
 - 2nd year Protection student in Jettenia
-- short frizzy dirty blonde hair that's messy, Amber eyes, and Spring Green skin
+- long wavy black hair that's plain, Amber eyes, and Spring Green skin
 - Is Paternalistic and Pleasing, and has Love as their ideal

 ### Organizations